jamalihassan0307/django-kick-start/README.md

    - "Django: Generate New App" - Add new app
    - "Django: Setup Static Files" - Configure static files
    - "Django: Scaffold Templates" - Set up templates
+   - "Django: Run Development Server" - Start development server

+### Debugging Your Project

+You can start the development server in three ways:

+1. Using the Command Palette:
+   - Press `Ctrl+Shift+P` (or `Cmd+Shift+P` on Mac)
+   - Type "Django: Run Development Server"
+   - Choose between "Run Server" or "Debug Server" mode
+   - The server will start in a new terminal

+2. Using VS Code Debug (F5):
+   - Press `F5` or click the "Run and Debug" button
+   - Select one of these configurations:
+     - "Django: Run Server" - For normal development
+     - "Django: Debug Server" - For debugging with breakpoints
+   - The server will start with appropriate settings

+3. Using the Run Button:
+   - Click the "Run and Debug" button in the sidebar
+   - Select the desired configuration
+   - Click the green play button

+Debug Mode Tips:
+- Use "Django: Debug Server" when you need to set breakpoints
+- The `--noreload` flag is automatically added in debug mode
+- Breakpoints will work in your views, models, and other Python files
+- The debug console will show Django's output and any print statements

+The server will run on `http://127.0.0.1:8000/` by default.

 ### ⚙️ Requirements